• English

 • Supervision by a qualified mountain guide

-• Nights and showers in the accommodation of the stay
+• Nights and showers in the accommodations

 • Meals (morning and evening half-board, picnics and home-made snacks)

-• Possible transfers by vehicle and cable car
+• Possible transfers by vehicle and cable car as indicated in the program

 Health and preparation